CaesarDev/caesar-the-daily-crud/README.md

 ## The tasks
 The expectation is not to complete all tasks.
 We value one good solution over many worse ones.
+Pick one to start

 1. Add voting to the posts.
 Every post should have a vote up and vote down button and also a count of votes.
     Suggested steps: